Phantom Coach Dog

 Peterborough, Cambridgeshire

-Experience Phantom Coach Dog's haunting firsthand by staying at this historic 17th-century (built circa 1670s) on site of older inn hotel.
+Experience Phantom Coach Dog's haunting firsthand by staying at this historic 17th-century (built circa 1670s) on site of former burial ground hotel.